thindil/steamsky/bin/doc/MODDING.md

   module from ship.
 - Optional attribute `unique`: If set to 'Y' then each ship can have only one module of that type.
 - Optional attribute `size`: Amount of hull module space used by module.
+For guns and harpoon guns it is minimum size of turret needed for that gun or harpoon gun.
 - Optional attribute `maxowners`: How many owners or workers (for workshop's types of modules) the module can have.
 Default value is 1.
 - Text between `module` tags is module description.